Chinese government response to COVID-19: Zero-COVID policy, January 2020 – December 2022

-In March and April 2020, as lockdowns and other restrictions were ease, attention shifted to preventing imported cases from abroad from causing a resurgence of the virus within China.
+In March and April 2020, as lockdowns and other restrictions were eased, attention shifted to preventing imported cases from abroad from causing a resurgence of the virus within China.
 International flights to China were heavily restricted, and incoming travelers were required to undergo PCR testing and quarantine.
 Through November 2020, these quarantine measures prevented nearly 4,000 infected international travelers from entering the wider community.

 In June 2020 the China CDC COVID-19 Emergency Response Team described its elimination strategy.
 The measures employed to contain new outbreaks include aggressive contact tracing, isolation of infected people, quarantine of their close contacts, large-scale nucleic acid testing and domestic travel restrictions from high-risk areas.
 Contact tracing is aided by the use of "health code" smartphone applications.

 In order to detect new outbreaks early, routine PCR testing was carried out on all patients with fever or respiratory symptoms, medical staff and workers who handle imported goods.
 When an infected person was identified, all close contacts are required to undergo a 14-day centralized quarantine, with multiple rounds of PCR testing.
 During outbreaks, community-wide PCR testing was carried out in order to identify infected people, including those without symptoms.
 Community-wide screening was intended to rapidly isolate infected people from the general population, and to allow a quicker return to normal economic activity.
 Community-wide screening was first carried out from 14 May to 1 June 2020 in Wuhan, and as of 2021 was used in subsequent outbreaks in China.

 China's zero-COVID policy had implications for the 2022 Winter Olympics and Paralympics in Beijing.
 Protocols included a bio-secure bubble for international athletes separated from the Chinese public, with only local spectators at a strict capacity limit permitted to attend.
+Beijing has maintained one of the strictest COVID controls in the world, which is why thousands of people showed defiance against Chinese authorities by protesting at universities and in major cities.
+Their demands included not only freedom from constant Covid tests and lockdowns, but also an end to strict censorship and tight control of the Communist Party over all aspects of life.